Dec 19 2018 Payroll Tax Reminders

 Employer Sponsored Health Insurance

-The cost of the healthcare coverage provided by employers with 250* or more W-2s in 2017 must be reported on the form W-2.
+The cost of the health care coverage provided by employers with 250* or more W-2s in 2018 must be reported on the form W-2.
 Required information includes:

 - Total cost of major medical insurance (both the employer and employee premium whether it is paid with pre-tax or after-tax dollars).